-21. Africa has forgone an estimated 25 per cent of cumulative economic growth in the past two decades due to inadequate infrastructure.
+21. Africa has forgone an estimated 25 per cent of cumulative economic growth in the past two decades, due to inadequate infrastructure.
 According to AfDB in 2018, the continent's infrastructure requirement was estimated at between \$130 billion and \$170 billion annually, with a financing gap in the range of \$68 billion-\$108 billion.
-The deficit hinders regional integration in general because infrastructure facilitates production, trade facilitation and economic linkages.
+The deficit hinders regional integration in general, because infrastructure facilitates production, trade facilitation and economic linkages.

-22. The Africa Regional Integration Index, which focuses on four modes of infrastructure - that is, electricity, transportation, information and communications technology (ICT), and water and sanitation - attests to this reality.
-The regional economic communities' rating on the infrastructure integration dimension of the index utilizes the AfDB Composite Infrastructure Development Index together with the proportion of intraregional flight connections to countries as indicators.
-The overall average score of Africa on infrastructure integration is 0.220, with 31 out of the 54 countries classified as "low performers" while 11 are "average performers".
-Both EAC and the Arab Maghreb Union have the most integrated infrastructure with 0.555 and 0.509 index scores, respectively, while ECOWAS and SADC have the least infrastructure integrated scores of 0.299 and 0.214, respectively.
-At country level, South Africa (with 0.898 score) is on top, followed by Egypt, Seychelles and Morocco, respectively.
-More attention has been given to road infrastructure, rail transport, air transport, energy and ICT by African countries.
+22. The Africa Regional Integration Index, which focuses on four modes of infrastructure - electricity, transportation, information and communications technology (ICT), and water and sanitation - attests to this reality.
+The RECs' rating on the infrastructure integration dimension of the index utilizes the AfDB Composite Infrastructure Development Index, together with the proportion of intraregional flight connections to countries as indicators.
+The overall average score of Africa on infrastructure integration is 0.220, with 31 of the 54 countries classified as "low performers", while 11 are "average performers".
+Both EAC and AMU have the most integrated infrastructure, with 0.555 and 0.509 index scores, respectively; while ECOWAS and SADC have

-6 The Gambia, Ghana, Guinea, Liberia, Nigeria and Sierra Leone.
+&lt;sup>9 The Gambia, Ghana, Guinea, Liberia, Nigeria and Sierra Leone.

-7 Benin, Burkina Faso, Côte d'Ivoire, Mali, the Niger, Senegal and Togo.
+&lt;sup>10 Benin, Burkina Faso, Côte d'Ivoire, Mali, the Niger, Senegal and Togo.